The name Tennis Elbow does not accurately describe its occurrence as an exclusive condition affecting people in tennis sports.

 Tennis elbow versus golfer’s elbow

-Tennis elbow affects the tendons on the outsides of your arm while a golfer’s elbow affects the tendons on the inside of your elbow.
+Tennis elbow damages the tendons which reside on the exterior portion of your arm yet golfer’s elbow damages tendons found within the internal part of your elbow.

 Tennis elbow treatment